A beautifully renovated lighthouse accommodation with delicious breakfast, at Beachy Head. 2 night min stay

 Guests have use of the residents lounge with sea views and the lamp room with it’s 360 degree panoramic vista across the South Downs, stunning sea views towards the Seven Sisters in one direction and Beachy Head lighthouse in the other.

-Please check the calendar before clicking the Booking Enquiry link above to get in touch and make a booking.
 Children under 15, hen and stag parties and pets cannot be accommodated.